ollelauribostrom/rebus/README.md

 ## How to contribute

 Follow this step-by-step guide to make your first open source contribution.
-The steps you will perform in this guide is a somewhat standard workflow that you will encounter in most projects: `Fork -> Clone -> Install dependencies -> Make your changes -> Run tests -> Commit -> PR`
+The steps you will perform in this guide are a somewhat standard workflow that you will encounter in most projects: `Fork -> Clone -> Install dependencies -> Make your changes -> Run tests -> Commit -> PR`

 ### 1. Fork

 The first step is to create a fork of this repo.
-Do so by clicking on the fork button on the top of this page.
+Do so by clicking on the fork button at the top of this page.
 A fork is basically your own working copy of this repository.

 <img src=".github/fork.png" alt="Forking the repo" />